convco/convco.github.io/convco-changelog.md

 OPTIONS:
     -c, --config <config>
-    -C <path>                Run as if convco was started in <path> instead of the current working directory -p, --prefix <prefix>    Prefix used in front of the semantic version [default: v]
+    -C <path>                           Run as if convco was started in <path> instead of the current working directory -m, --max-versions <MAX_VERSIONS>   Limits the number of version tags to add in the changelog -p, --prefix <prefix>               Prefix used in front of the semantic version [default: v] -s, --skip-empty                    Skip empty releases

 ARGS:
     <rev>     [default: HEAD]